buoyancy99/MineTorch/tutorials/how_to_create_minetorch/README.md

 # How to Build MineTorch?

-Our app uses Blockly to build components of a deep learning pipeline.
+Our app uses Blockly to build components of a Deep Learning pipeline.
 Deep Learning is a very dynamic field.
-We have to build a different model if the application changes.
-For newly researched deep learning things we might need to have component which is not currently available in MineTorch.
-For such need i will explain details to build Blocks in Blockly like we did to build MineTorch.
+If the application changes, we need to build a new model.
+Not all components for trending Deep Learning projects, are available in MineTorch.
+For such need, I will explain in detail how to build blocks in Blockly like we did to build MineTorch.

 ### What is Blockly?